Blu3u/Blu3u/README.md

 #### 🎮 I started my own company at the age of 18, diving headfirst into the world of computer science and indie game development.

-#### 🛠️ In my homelab, I manage an ESXi deployment, incorporating HPE and Intel enterprise-grade hardware, securely nestled behind a Cisco ASA firewall.
+#### 🛠️ In my homelab, I manage an ESXi deployment, incorporating HPE and Intel enterprise-grade hardware and Cisco firewall.

-#### 🕶️ I've adapted VR headsets with real-time eye, face, and hand tracking for streamlined indie game development, including MoCap for UE5.
+#### 🕶️ I've adapted HMD's with real-time eye, face, and hand tracking for DIY motion capture on Unreal Engine 5.

 #### 📋 I enjoy enforcing a coding standard during code reviews.